 Our interest in the hybrid models that exist between practice and academia has been the catalyst for our current involvement in a series of BSA workshops and a symposium we are organizing along with a small group of practitioners and academics, entitled Now Practice Now

-French 2D was one of five finalists in the 2013 MoMA PS1 Young Architects Program and was featured as Architect Magazine's October 2017 Next Progressives, and was invited to create an installation on Boston City Hall Plaza for HUBweek 2017
+French 2D was one of five finalists in the 2013 MoMA PS1 Young Architects Program.
+The firm was featured as Architect Magazine's October 2017 Next Progressives, and invited to create an installation on Boston City Hall Plaza for HUBweek 2017

 French 2D’s work has been published in Architect Magazine, Arch Daily, Architectural Record, RISD inTAR Journal, The Cornell Journal of Architecture, and The New Museum’s New City Reader.
 Their work has been exhibited at the Museum of Modern Art, Syracuse University School of Architecture, the Boston Society of Architects Space, the Harvard Graduate School of Design, the US Pavilion of the 13th Venice Architecture Biennale, and at Boston's HUBweek 2017.